augustomoscardo/dtmoney-next/README.md

 ## Getting Started

+First, you'll need to create a mongoDB.
+Then take your DATABASE_URL and set at ```mongoose.ts``` file.

-First, run the development server:
+Run the development server:

 `yarn dev`